 - .
 His base salary was fixed under the terms of his employment agreement to approximate the midpoint of chief executive salaries paid by companies in the Industry Peer Group.
-He did not receive a salary increase in 2000. - .
-Mr. Schimkaitis target bonus in 2000 was \$84,000 or 30% of salary.
-As more fully described under "Annual Incentive Bonus" above the Committee determined that, although a significant percentage of his performance goals had been met, the aggressive target net income had not been satisfied.
-Therefore, Mr. Schimkaitis did not receive an annual cash bonus in 2000. - .
+He received a \$20,000 salary increase effective April 1, 2001. - Mr. Schimkaitis' target bonus in 2001 was \$90,000 or 30% of salary.
+As more fully described under "Annual Incentive Bonus" above, the Committee determined that although a significant percentage of his performance goals had been met, the aggressive target net income had not been satisfied.
+Therefore, Mr. Schimkaitis did not receive an annual cash bonus in 2001. - .
 As more fully described under "Performance Incentive Plan" above, the performance incentive component of Mr. Schimkaitis' compensation consisted of the receipt of 2,400 shares of restricted stock. - .
-In 2000, Mr. Schimkaitis received performance awards of 9,600 shares of Chesapeake common stock for a performance period beginning January 1, 2001 and ending December 31, 2001.
+In 2001, Mr. Schimkaitis was granted performance awards, which gives him the opportunity to earn up to 9,600 shares of Chesapeake common stock for a performance period beginning January 1, 2002 and ending December 31, 2002.